 Our room had a very definite ‘country manor’ vibe, with fancy wooden furniture, plush chairs, neutral tones and flashes of olive green.
 The room had all the amenities you would want from a 4-star boutique hotel including a desk area, TV, coffee making facilities, mini fridge, ironing board, safe and lovely seating area.

 The best part of our stay was making full use of the lovely big bath, One cannot simply stay in a lovely hotel and not have a ‘champagne bath’.
-I would also recommend treating yourself to a LUSH bath bomb, for optimum bathing indulgence.

 It’s a very pleasant stay at the Arden hotel, it’s right in the heart of the town and yet still manages to maintain a ‘country manor vibe’.
 The staff are friendly and efficient and the restaurant serves fantastic food, including a rather lovely breakfast to start your day with.